NaveenKumar-1311/EoT-EyeonTraffic/README.md

 ![](images/details.png)

 <h3>CNN Features</h3>
-The tracks obtained for each of the spatio-temporal region are  used  to  create  a  corresponding  adjacency  matrix  basedon the road user ids.
-The distance between two road users is converted into metres from pixel values.
+The tracks obtained for each of the Spatio-temporal regions are used to create a corresponding adjacency matrix based on the road user ids.
+The distance between two road users is converted into meters from pixel values.
 If the distance is less than μ= 10m, the corresponding entry is added to the adjacency matrix based on road width.
-The  image representation  of  the  adjacency  matrices  is  sent  as  input to  VGG16  CNN  architecture  pretrained  on  ImageNet dataset.
-The  input  image  is  resized  to  224×224  and  a  147 dimension feature vector is extracted from the average poollayer.<br><br>
+The image representation of the adjacency matrices is sent as input to the VGG16  CNN  architecture pre-trained on the ImageNet dataset.
+The  input  image  is  resized  to  224×224  and  a  147 dimension feature vector is extracted from the average pool layer.<br><br>

 The features can be downloaded [here](https://drive.google.com/drive/folders/156e5u6czBblMhLEFxG-gzbyj8H2Rk6WY?usp=sharing)